-Services that are covered for you What you must pay when you get these services expenses.
-This is because our contracted rates may be lower that provider rates outside of the U.S and its territories.
-You are responsible for any costs exceeding our contracted rates as well as the member copay for urgently needed service worldwide.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Services that are covered for you What you must pay when you get these services Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
 Urgently needed services are covered worldwide.
-Vision care In-Network Out-of-Network Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who \$0 Copay for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye.
-There is no coinsurance, copayment, or deductible for the Medicare covered glaucoma screening 30% of the cost for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye.
-30% of the cost for an annual Medicare-covered glaucoma screening. are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
-Routine Eye Exam (limited to one per year) \$0 Copay for Medicare-covered eyeglasses or contact lenses after cataract surgery with a maximum benefit amount not to exceed \$150. \$0 Copay for routine eye exam \$0 Copay for contact lenses or eyeglasses (lenses and frames) up to a maximum benefit 30% of the cost for Medicare-covered eyeglasses or contact lenses after cataract surgery with a maximum benefit amount not to exceed \$150. \$35 Copay for routine eye exam \$30 Copay for contact lenses or eyeglasses (lenses and frames) up

-Services that are covered for you What you must pay when you get these service Contact Lenses or Eyeglasses (frames and lenses).
+Routine Eye Exam (limited to one per year) Contact Lenses or Eyeglasses (frames and lenses).
 Any amounts over and above the benefit maximum are at member cost.
+In-Network \$25 Copay for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye.
+There is no coinsurance, copayment, or deductible for the Medicare covered glaucoma screening \$0 Copay for Medicare-covered eyeglasses or contact lenses after cataract surgery with a maximum benefit amount not to exceed \$100. \$0 Copay for routine eye exam \$0 Copay for contact lenses or eyeglasses (lenses and frames) up to a maximum benefit amount not to exceed \$100.
+Out-of-Network \$40 Copay for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye. \$30 Copay for an annual Medicare- covered glaucoma screening. \$30 Copay for Medicare-covered eyeglasses or contact lenses after cataract surgery with a maximum benefit amount not to exceed \$100. \$40 Copay \$30 Copay for contact lenses or eyeglasses (lenses and frames) up to a maximum benefit amount not to exceed \$100.
+Routine Vision Care provided by EyeMed

-With submission of paid receipt and completed reimbursement form. amount not to exceed \$150. to a maximum benefit amount not to exceed \$150.
-Routine Vision Care provided by EyeMed Welcome to Medicare" preventive visit In-Network Out-of-Network The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive 30% of the cost for this Medicare-covered preventive service.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+In-Network There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Out-of-Network \$30 Copay for this Medicare-covered preventive service.